BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - Allows us to view emails on different devices.
 - Emails will be kept on servers forever.
 - Local copies will be available.

+### URLS and IP Addresses

+**How does google.com find us a server?**

+- Via DNS (Domain Name System)
+- Domain names are mapped to IP Addresses.
+- Stored in Database and DNS is used to look these up.
+- When we search "www.google.com", HTTP Protocols take the domain name and find its IP Address, use DNS to connect to that server.
+- DNS is like a phone book directory.